LOOSE-LIPS/loose-lips-2.0/src/routes/blog/dnb-fix-019-1985-music-edition-3/index.md

 banner:
   - imported/dnb-fix-019-1985-music-edition-3/image1160.jpeg
 description: >-
-  Alix Perez isn&rsquo;t interested in the past.
+  Alix Perez isn;t interested in the past.
 He constantly looks for ways to move forward &ndash; to explore new sonic territory, new ideas, new approaches.
 His Keep Hush showed that.
 1985 Music is the testing ground for these new ideas, and their third compilation is their most diverse yet.
-It has tempos you don&rsquo;t expect, [...]Read More...
+It has tempos you don;t expect, [...]Read More...
 published: true
 tags: feature
 featured: false